withastro/roadmap/proposals/0047-content-layer.md

 ## Built-in loaders

 There are two built-in loaders: `file()` and `glob()`, which load data from the local filesystem.
-The `glob()` loader covers the current use case of directories full of markdown or JSON content.
+The `glob()` loader covers the current use case of directories full of markdown, MDX or JSON content.
 The `glob()` helper is more flexible than in current content collections, as it can load data from anywhere on the filesystem.
 The `file()` loader loads multiple entries from a single file.
 Both loaders can process markdown in the same way as content collections.
 They can also extract images in the same way as content collections.

 ```ts
 const spacecraft = defineCollection({